Los Angeles, CA

 The building interior was retrofit to accommodate museum uses.
-It will contain a mixture of galleries, temporary exhibition spaces, event venues, a retail space, a restaurant and café, and a 288-seat underground theater.
-The museum’s lower level will also include significant spaces dedicated to education and conservation.
+It contains a mixture of galleries, temporary exhibition spaces, event venues, a retail space, a restaurant and café, and a 288-seat underground theater.
+The museum’s lower level also includes significant spaces dedicated to education and conservation.

 The north façade of the Saban Building was entirely replaced by a glass curtain wall.
 This shifts the focus of the building to project north to the new 42,300 sf, base-isolated, six-and-a-half story, glass and concrete spherical structure that houses the 1,000-seat David Geffen Theater.

 The bottom semi-sphere is poured concrete with precast cladding.
 The top half is glass.
-Extensive supports and birdcage scaffolding will hold the structure in place until the final piece of glass can lock it together like the keystone of an arch.
+Extensive supports and birdcage scaffolding held the structure in place until the final piece of glass locked it together like the keystone of an arch.
 Renzo Piano’s signature spider stairways with finely detailed railings and treads climb the outside of the orb.

-On top of the theater, the Dolby Family Terrace space features radiant heating and cooling and allow guests to look out over Park La Brea to the Hollywood Hills.
+On top of the theater, the Dolby Family Terrace space features radiant heating and cooling and allows guests to look out over Park La Brea to the Hollywood Hills.

 Pedestrian bridges connect the Saban Building and the sphere at the mezzanine and fifth levels.
 An additional service bridge is located on the second floor.
-The museum is scheduled to open on September 30th, 2021.
+The museum opened on September 30th, 2021.